Stage 2 reading - Connecting ideas in text

 Full task descriptions are included in the resource, available for download on this page.

-Students identify pronouns, nouns and proper nouns and investigate how they are used effectively (eight activities).
+Students identify pronouns, nouns and proper nouns and investigate how they are used effectively.

 Students use the ‘Scan, Reread Check’ strategy and investigate ways to build or support reader understanding in texts (four activities).

-Students identify key words and words with different and similar meaning then investigate connections and relationships between ideas (two activities).
+Students identify key words and words with different and similar meaning then investigate connections and relationships between ideas.

-Students use picture books to understand different relationships between images and language including: equivalent meaning; elaborated meaning; complementary meaning; and divergent meaning (two activities).
+Students use picture books to understand different relationships between images and language including: equivalent meaning; elaborated meaning; complementary meaning; and divergent meaning.